MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - What is L*= E(L|KL,N_K)
 - Can this be derived from failure rate of N_S servers with a rate of KL financial failures
 ## Format Obsolescence

+- can be simulated using repraremterize correlated surver failure model
+    - represent
+        - each format as server
+        - associated failures represent major technology shifts that affect groups of formats (web 4.0)
+        - audit period represents time between format reviews -- review of a format for obsolence
+    - collections are lost to format failure if all servers fail between audits
+- assumptions
+    - need to have a an estmate of failure rate
+    - audit period is fixed
+    - NOT assuming that all documents in a format are actually stored on one server
+- excludes interaction between format and document failure rate
+    - if a particular format is extremely fragile, or extremely large

 # Replication And Extension